 Research reveals that cannabinoids and opioids both block the release of pain-propagating neurotransmitters in the brain and spinal cord via a similar G-protein-coupled mechanism.
 Researchers believe there is an intimate connection between cannabinoids and opioids in the modulation of pain perception.
 Further, a growing body of studies shows that cannabinoids, when co-administered with opioids, have a stronger analgesic effect than when opioids are administered alone.
 This effect may enable lower opioid doses to achieve the same level of pain relief when used in conjunction with cannabinoids.

-The cannabinoid Cannabidiol, or CBD, has the potential to be a natural alternative or adjunct to pain medications.
-In spite of limited clinical research, many people, including myself, report using CBD oil and CBD cream as an effective form of pain management.
-In fact, according to a recent study of Cannabidiol users, 62% use it to treat a medical condition.
+The cannabinoid Cannabidiol, or CBD, especially in the form of full spectrum hemp oil has the potential to be a natural alternative or adjunct to pain medications.
+In spite of limited clinical research, many people, including myself, report using hemp oil and CBD body butter as an effective form of pain management.
+In fact, according to a recent study of Cannabidiol oil users, 62% use it to treat a medical condition.
 Of the 62% who use CBD medicinally, the majority of individuals reported using it for chronic pain as well as arthritis and joint pain.

 Plant-based cannabinoids such as those extracted from hemp and marijuana can simulate the actions of our body’s own endocannabinoids, leading to analgesia or pain relief.
 THC appears to mimic the endocannabinoid anandamide by binding to our body’s own cannabinoid receptors.
 CBD, on the other hand, appears to inhibit the body from breaking down anandamide.